ImperialCollegeLondon/sharpy/docs/source/content/casefiles.rst

 * ``node_in_body``: Node in body.

-    This is paired to the ``body`` paramter, and this indicates which node within the body is to be constrained.
+    This is paired to the ``body`` parameter, and this indicates which node within the body is to be constrained.

 * ``rot_axisB [3]``: Rotation axis in the B frame.